AI for Coaches

 The manual way: Stare at blank page → brainstorm topic → write draft → edit → format → post.
 2-4 hours per week for consistent output.

-With OpenClaw: OpenClaw monitors your session themes (with privacy safeguards) and suggests content angles.
-You approve a topic, and it drafts a LinkedIn post, newsletter section, or workshop outline in your voice.
+With Claude Code: Feed Claude Code your session themes (with privacy safeguards) and ask it to suggest content angles.
+Approve a topic, and it drafts a LinkedIn post, newsletter section, or workshop outline in your voice.
 You edit for 10 minutes instead of writing for 2 hours.

 Time saved: ~2 hours per week